 The Mayo Clinic experts who offer diabetic nephropathy services provide skilled diagnosis and individualized treatment plans to people with diabetic nephropathy (diabetic kidney disease).

 Your kidney doctor (nephrologist) helps you manage the many medical and nonmedical issues you face owing to your condition.
 Kidney doctors collaborate closely with other specialists, including cardiologists, endocrinologists, pharmacists, hypertension nurses and dietitians.
 Your dietitian customizes your therapy based on a treatment program developed at Mayo Clinic.
-Your care team works with you to achieve your treatment goals.
+Your care team members work with you to achieve your treatment goals.
 And they coordinate with you and one another to ensure that your visits are efficient and complete.
 They also work closely with your local doctor to coordinate treatment and follow-up care.

 Advanced diagnosis and treatment